Physiology and Biochemistry

 3 CO2 + 9 ATP + 6 NADPH + 6 H+ → C3H6O3-phosphate + 9 ADP + 8 Pi + 6 NADP+ + 3 H2

-C4 plants chemically fix carbon dioxide in the cells of the mesophyll by adding it to the three-carbon molecule phosphoenolpyruvate or (PEP), a reaction catalyzed by an enzyme called PEP carboxylase and which creates the four-carbon organic acid, oxaloacetic acid.
-Oxaloacetic acid or malate synthesized by this process is then translocated to specialized bundle sheath cells where the enzyme, rubisco, and other Calvin cycle enzymes are located, and where CO2 released by decarboxylation of the four-carbon acids is then fixed by rubisco activity to the three-carbon sugar 3-phosphoglyceric acids.
-The physical separation of rubisco from the oxygen-generating light reactions reduces photorespiration and increases CO2 fixation and thus photosynthetic capacity of the leaf.
-C4 plants can produce more sugar than C3 plants in conditions of high light and temperature.
-Many important crop plants are C4 plants, including maize, sorghum, sugarcane, and millet.
-Plants lacking PEP-carboxylase are called C3 plants because the primary carboxylation reaction, catalyzed by rubisco, produces the three-carbon sugar 3-phosphoglyceric acids directly in the Calvin-Benson cycle.
+C4 Plants: These plants fix carbon dioxide in the mesophyll cells by attaching it to the three-carbon molecule phosphoenolpyruvate (PEP), a reaction catalysed by PEP carboxylase.
+This produces the four-carbon organic acid oxaloacetic acid.
+The oxaloacetic acid, or malate, is then transported to specialised bundle sheath cells, where CO₂ is released through decarboxylation and fixed by the enzyme RuBisCO into the three-carbon sugar 3-phosphoglyceric acid.
+This separation of RuBisCO from the oxygen-generating light reactions reduces photorespiration and increases CO₂ fixation, enhancing the photosynthetic capacity of the leaf.
+C4 plants, such as maize, sorghum, sugarcane, and millet, can produce more sugar than C3 plants under high light and temperature conditions.

 Cyanobacteria and the evolution of photosynthesis